List of Future Diary characters: Tsubaki Kasugano

-Tsubaki is introduced after Yuki, Yuno and Keigo are invited to her cult's shrine, while in a cage, to help deal with a Diary user who is disguising himself as one of her followers and planning to kill her in exchange she surrenders Minene to them after her cult captured her.
-Yuki agrees to help her due to her condition and Tsubaki's claim she has no interests in winning the game much to Yuno's jealousy.
+Tsubaki is introduced after Yuki, Yuno, and Keigo are invited to her cult's shrine, while in a cage, to help deal with a Diary user who is disguising himself as one of her followers and planning to kill her.
+In exchange for Yuki, who had avoided a Dead End twice so far, she wishes to surrender Minene to them (whom her cult had captured) in order to escape her own Dead End.
+Yuki agrees to help her due to her condition and Tsubaki's claim she has no interests in winning the game, much to Yuno's jealousy.
 When the Twelfth diary user Yomotsu takes action to kill Tsubaki by hypnotizing her followers, Yuki and Yuno protects her and kills Yomotsu.
-However, Tsubaki betrays everyone, revealing she was using Minene as bait to lure them so she could trap and kill them and tells Yuki that she lied about not being interested in the game as she wants to win and end the world as she hates it.
+However, Tsubaki betrays everyone, revealing she was using Minene as bait to lure them so she could trap and kill them, and tells Yuki that she lied about not being interested in the game as she wants to win and end the world as she hates it.

 Her parents who were the original leaders of the cult, a religion designed to save the weak and to never give in to wicked thoughts or acts.
 After her parents were killed in a car crash, Tsubaki became the priestess.
 However, the cult's second-in-command took over and had Tsubaki locked away in a cage, allowing the male members of the cult to rape her.
 The only thing keeping her sane was a handball given to her by her mother, which she eventually loses, causing her to become resentful and wish for the world to end as compensation for her suffering.
 After Yuno helps Yuki escape by cutting off Tsubaki's right hand, Yuki goes into hiding until Tsubaki orders him to show himself or her cult will rape Yuno.
-Yuki charges into the room where Tsubaki and Yuno are and distracts everyone by throwing a ball, the ball Tsubaki lost, into the air.
-With her followers distracted by the ball and Tsubaki unable to close her scroll with one hand, Yuki throws a dart at her Future Diary.
+Yuki charges into the room where Tsubaki and Yuno are, and distracts everyone by throwing a ball, the ball Tsubaki lost, into the air.
+With her followers distracted by the ball and Tsubaki unable to close her scroll with one hand, Yuki successfully pierces her Future Diary with a dart.
 Before her death, Tsubaki cries it was unfair that her ball came back now when she needed it the most.